-- The final stretch of the former rail corridor is being transformed by City of Newcastle following a competitive tender process - Proposed development includes a mixture of affordable housing units, retail space, new public domain and a shared laneway for pedestrians and cyclists.
+- The final stretch of the former rail corridor is being transformed by City of Newcastle following the purchase of Rail Bridge Row in 2020 - Proposed development includes a mixture of affordable housing units, retail space, new public domain and a shared laneway for pedestrians and cyclists.

-University of Newcastle's expansion using rail corridor land is underway, with the new \$25 million Integrated Innovation Network Hub and School of Creative Industries to take students from 2021.
+University of Newcastle's expansion using rail corridor land is underway, with the new \$25-million Integrated Innovation Network Hub and School of Creative Industries to take students from mid 2021.